The President & the Movie Star

 - How might I be wrong about this?

 - What other perspectives might there be on this situation?

 One of the great benefits of this exercise is that not only does it directly help support us in learning to hold our own limited perspectives more lightly, and more questioningly, but this learning itself also helps us make progress on the overall adult development journey of being able to deal with increasing complexity.

 Cru Leader Development exists to equip people for the challenges of leadership.

 We support people in their growth as leaders, helping them make progress on challenges, exploit opportunities, and thrive in complex situations.
 We offer an innovative blend of thoroughly researched, evidence-based philosophy and practice tailored to your specific learning needs.

 To discuss how we might be able to support your leadership effectiveness, please contact either of our Founding Directors:

 Trevor Cousins: email@example.com

 Neill Thew is a Founding Director of Cru Leader Development.
-He has been trained in Immunity to Change coaching by Prof. Robert Kegan and Dr. Lisa Lahey of Harvard University and in Adaptive Leadership a graduate of the Art and Practice of Leadership Development programme at Harvard University.
-He has a successful track record in developing leaders and supporting people in making a lasting adaptive change across a range of industries.
+He has been trained in Immunity to Change coaching by Prof. Robert Kegan and Dr. Lisa Lahey and is a graduate of the Art and Practice of Leadership Development programme at Harvard University.
+He has a successful track record in developing leaders and supporting people across a range of industries to make lasting changes.